pabsan-0/docker-rosdep/README.md

 ### JavaScript

 JavaScript dependencies are typically installed via `npm`, and usually reside locally in your file tree.
 The scarce stablishment of JS in the ROS community means there are no rigid standards on how to structure packages.
-We recommend installing JS depencencies by using in-place bash scripting (calling `npm`) so you'll have a greater control over their project directories.
+Ideally, we'd recommend installing JS depencencies by using in-place bash scripting (calling `npm`) so you'll have a greater control over their project directories, but this is not supported in the rosdep packed with `ros:noetic`.
+In newer versions of ROS, `rosdep` allows extra installers other than `apt` or `pip`, such as `npm`.

+For now, we must resort to using the `apt` alternatives of node packages.

 - Add keywords for `nodejs`, node package manager `npm`, and dependency `express`.